CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 ### Header

-Here you can define additional settings for a specific Supplier related to delivery and quantity.
+Here, you can define additional settings for a specific Supplier related to delivery and quantity.

 - No of Days Early and No of Days Late define a period before and after the order date in which delivery is still acceptable,